mineadmin/doc-v3/docs/en/backend/base/lang.md

         return $handler->handle($request);
     }

-    // Get language identifier
+    // Get the language identifier
     protected function getLocale(ServerRequestInterface $request): string
     {

         $locale = null;
         // Check if the request header has an Accept-Language identifier.
-If so, set it.
-If not, set it to Simplified Chinese. if ($request->hasHeader('Accept-Language')) {
+If so, set it; otherwise, default to Simplified Chinese. if ($request->hasHeader('Accept-Language')) {
             $locale = $request->getHeaderLine('Accept-Language');
         }